mongodb/docs-c/source/docs-libmongoc/mongoc_gridfs_file_writev.rst

 Returns
 -------

 Returns the number of bytes written, or -1 on failure.
-Use :symbol:`mongoc_gridfs_file_error` to retrieve error details.
+Use :ref:`mongoc_gridfs_file_error` to retrieve error details.